Nmap + Zenmap

 What is the difference between Nmap and Zenmap?

-Nmap is a command-line tool, while Zenmap is a graphical user interface (GUI) for Nmap.
+Nmap is a command-line network scanning tool, while Zenmap is a graphical user interface (GUI) for Nmap.
+Zenmap provides a user-friendly interface for managing and analyzing network scans.

 How do I use Nmap + Zenmap to scan my network?